vviswanathan/MSDS6306_CaseStudy_2/CODEBOOK.md

                                 "G20CmpTskRlx", "S1LfClsI2dl", "S2LfCndExlnt", "S3StsfdWtLf",
                                 "S4GtImThgsLf", "S5LvAgChgNth", "CnsdrSlfProc", "OthCsndrProc")

-## 3. Cleaning the data
+## 3. Cleaning the Data
 ### *NOTE: The Procrastination Data csv had a lot of manipulation in it, and can be found in the Procrastination.csv CODEBOOK*

-### After scraping the data from https://en.wikipedia.org/wiki/List_of_countries_by_Human_Development_Index#Complete_list_of_countries:
+### After Scraping the Data from https://en.wikipedia.org/wiki/List_of_countries_by_Human_Development_Index#Complete_list_of_countries:
 *Need to put in a format from 8 table to 1 table displaying Country, and HDI score (2016 Estimates for 2015).
 We only pulled data from the section titled "Complete List of Countries".*

-Scrap Data from Wikipedia: List of Countries By Human Development Index HumDevUrl <- "https://en.wikipedia.org/wiki/List_of_countries_by_Human_Development_Index#Complete_list_of_countries"
+Scrape Data from Wikipedia: List of Countries By Human Development Index HumDevUrl <- "https://en.wikipedia.org/wiki/List_of_countries_by_Human_Development_Index#Complete_list_of_countries"

-### Manipulate each section of "Very High Humand Development", "High Human Development", "Medium Human Development", and "Low Human Development".
+### Manipulate each section of Very High Humand Development, High Human Development, Medium Human Development, and Low Human Development.
 *We placed each into a dataframe, removed unnecessary rows and columns.
 We renamed the columns to make sense for our project: "Rank", "Country", and "HDI", and lastly removed any unused enviornment variables.*

 Very High Human Development